vatsalbhalla04/SQL/Readme.md

             UPDATE → When modifying existing records.

             REPLACE → When you want to insert or overwrite depending on existence, but are okay with possible data loss in unspecified fields.

+3) Joins vs Set Operations:

+        Joins:
+            --> Combines multiples tables based on the matching condition.
+            --> Column wise combination
+            --> Data types of two tables can be different --> CAN GENERATE BOTH DISTINCT OR DUPLICATE ROWS --> The number of column(s) selected may or may not be same from each table --> Combines results horizontally .

+        Set:
+            --> Combination is resultinh set from two or more SELECT statements.
+            --> Row wise combination
+            --> Datatypes of corresponding columns from each table should be the same.
+            --> GENRATE DISTINCT ROWS.
+            --> The number of column(s) selected must be same from each table --> Combines results vertically .

+4) SUB QURIES:
+        --> Alternate to JOINS
+        --> Outer Query Depends on inner query.
+        --> It is used with FROM, WHERE, SELECT Clause.